Kim Kardashian & Kris Jenner Slam Kanye West: Kardashians Believe He’s ‘Hurting Their Brand,’ Claims Source

 “[West has] been painting ever since his release,” continued the source, adding that West allegedly “thinks he’ll make millions selling his artwork” amid reports his marriage to Kim is on the rocks.

-But while the Kardashian clan haven’t spoken out to confirm or deny reports claiming that both Kim and Kris both believe Kanye is ruining her brand, this isn’t the first time it’s been claimed that Kim and her family aren’t exactly pleased with West and his eccentric behavior.
+But while the Kardashian clan haven’t spoken out to confirm or deny reports claiming that both Kim and Kris both believe Kanye is ruining her brand, this isn’t the first time it’s been claimed that Kim and her family aren’t exactly pleased with West and his eccentric behaviour.

 Page Six reported back in February that things weren’t exactly good within the Kardashian clan because of West, alleging that Kim’s mom felt that Kanye was “damaging the Kardashian brand” and supposedly “fears that he’s taking the family down” with his antics.